algorithmica-org/algorithmica/content/english/hpc/external-memory/oblivious.md

 \end{pmatrix}
 $$

-It is slightly harder to implement though, as we now have 8 recursive matrix multiplications:
+It is slightly harder to implement though because we now have a total of 8 recursive matrix multiplications:

 ```cpp
 void matmul(const float *a, const float *b, float *c, int n, int N) {